Clastify logo

 Striated muscle fibreVery long and wide compared with most cells, allowing a larger contraction distance and greater force production.

-One quick warning: diameter and volume do not increase in the same way.
+One warning: diameter and volume don’t increase in the same way.
 If a cell keeps the same shape but doubles in linear size, its surface area and volume both increase, but volume increases more steeply.
 That is why the next section matters.

 Why large cells run into exchange problems

-Materials such as oxygen, carbon dioxide, nutrients and wastes cross the cell surface, so the cell’s exchange capacity depends mostly on surface area.
-Its demand for exchange depends mostly on volume, since the cytoplasm, where metabolism occurs, takes up that volume.
+Materials such as oxygen, carbon dioxide, nutrients and wastes move across the cell surface, so a cell’s exchange capacity depends largely on surface area.
+Its need for exchange depends largely on volume, because the cytoplasm, where metabolism occurs, fills that volume.

 As a cell gets larger, its needs rise faster than its exchange surface.
-If surface area is too small compared with volume, useful substances may not enter fast enough, and wastes may not leave fast enough.
-Heat loss can also become harder, because heat is generated throughout the volume but lost across the surface.
+When surface area is too small compared with volume, useful substances may not enter fast enough and wastes may not leave fast enough.
+Heat loss can also become harder, since heat is generated throughout the volume but lost across the surface.

 Cube models

-A model is a simplified representation of a complex system, used to explore or explain selected features of that system.
-Most cells are not cube-shaped.
-Even so, cubes are useful for modelling surface area-to-volume relationships because the same scaling rules apply.
+A model is a simplified representation of a complex system that is used to explore or explain selected features of that system.
+Most cells are not cube-shaped, but cubes work well for modelling surface area-to-volume relationships because the same scaling rules apply.

 Cube model showing that volume increases faster than surface area, so SA:V falls as side length increases.